siemakuba/mixes/README.md

 ## Usage
 ### Plain object extending

-Include you're module inside any Ruby object using the `mixes` syntax:
+Include your module inside any Ruby object using the `mixes` syntax:

 ```ruby
 module FooModule